minus34/postgis-scripts/hex-grid/readme.md

 | xmin,ymin   | Minimum coordinates of the grid extents (i.e. bottom, left).
 | xmax,ymax   | Maximum coordinates of the grid extents (i.e. top, right).
 | inputsrid   | The SRID of the min/max coordinates.
-| workingsrid | The SRID used to process the hexagons.
+| workingsrid | The SRID used to process the hexagons:
-|             | SRID must be a projected coord sys (i.e. in metres) as the calcs require ints.
+|             | - SRID must be a projected coord sys (i.e. in metres) as the calcs require ints.
 Degrees are out.
-|             | Should be an equal area SRID such as Albers or Lambert Azimuthal (e.g. Australia = 3577, US = 2163).
+|             | - Should be an equal area SRID such as Albers or Lambert Azimuthal (e.g. Australia = 3577, US = 2163).
-|             | Using a Mercator projection will NOT return hexagons of equal area due to its distortions (don't try it in Greenland).
+|             | - Using a Mercator projection will NOT return hexagons of equal area due to its distortions (don't try it in Greenland).
 | ouputsrid   | The SRID of the output hexagons.

 ## Notes